Umer6120/Code-Practice/README.md

 # Code-Practice
-This is for Code Practice
+This is for Code Practic